ScribeAegis/ScribeAegis/README.md

 ---

 ### 🖥️ My Server(s) and Lab
-I have an old Lenovo T-430 running Debian and several VMs, which I might put to use in the future for hosting a server or possibly configuring and hosting a Tor exit node.
+I have an old Lenovo T-430 running Debian and several VMs, which I might put to use in the future for hosting a server or possibly configuring and hosting a Tor node.

 ---